Syphon Filter: Dark Mirror: Plot

 Following the events of Syphon Filter: The Omega Strain, Gabe sends a note to Mara Aramov.
 As she reads the note, a cracked scope appears from an adjacent balcony.
 It is quickly revealed that Gabe has sent Gary "Stone" Stoneman to kill Mara due to her manipulative role in the Syphon Filter fiasco.
 Also revealed is a private conference between Mara and Elsa Weissinger, who was conspiring alongside Mara; the duo being secret lovers.

 Two years after the assassination of the treacherous Aramov and Weissinger by Stone, Gabe from the International Presidential Consulting Agency (IPCA) is summoned to Kemsynth Petroleum in Alaska by the U.S. government.
 A paramilitary group known only as Red Section has taken the complex.
-Upon heading into the Kemsynth facility, Gabe comes across and kills Red Section members Red Jack and Black King.
+Upon heading into the Kemsynth facility, Gabe comes across and kills Red Section commanders Red Jack and Black King.
 Before Gabe could rescue any living hostages, two of them, Kreisler and Freeman, commit suicide, the former using a mysterious flower, the latter having swallowed a cyanide capsule.

 A data disc reveals that the attack is connected to Kemsynth's botanical department in Peru in charge of making a new pesticide.
 The IPCA also learn that a former Agency operative, Addison Hargrove, who was Gabe's first partner romantically and professionally, is in charge of security.
 Gabe enters Peru to find the revolutionary forces allied with Red Section destroying Kemsynth's laboratories in Iquitos.
 Upon searching the area, Gabe saves Addison from interrogation by a Red Section member, Black Viper.
 Prior to their escape, the pair discover and retrieve samples of the rare plants found on Kreisler and Freeman before being ambushed by Red Section member White Scorpion.
 Gabe and Addison manage to kill White Scorpion and his henchmen, only for Addison to disappear after extraction.

 The recently gathered intelligence leads Gabe to a weapons factory in Bosnia.
 As with Peru, a group of local rebels have been aided by Red Section.
 Here, Gabe rescues a United Nations soldier, Private Janzen.
 Gabe tries to reunite Janzen with his squad, only to find they have been slaughtered.
 The pair meet up with Kress, a Red Section mole posing as a UN medical officer.
 Kress requests that Gabe recover some medical equipment so that he can treat a wounded soldier and Logan accepts the phony mission but finds there is no medical supplies and is ambushed by rebel forces ostensibly working for the traitor.
 Logan fights off the enemy troops but Janzen and the unnamed soldier are murdered by Kress.
 Logan kills Kress and the rebel movement commander, Goran Zimovic, the latter having hijacked an M1 Abrams main battle tank.
 An upload of Kress's files from his laptop reveals the names of Red Section leaders: Touchstone and Singularity.